luuk666/EECE5698_Final/README.md

 This project shows that with only one camera and a bit of math, we can:

 - Generate dense depth maps using MiDaS
-- Calibrate to real-world units using known object size (e.g., A4 paper)
+- Calibrate to real-world units using known object size (e.g., bottle)
 - Output actual object distances
 - Use filtering to improve robustness and visual quality